What are Ensemble Methods?

 Bagging, the short form for bootstrap aggregating, is mainly applied in classification and regression.
-It increases the accuracy of models through the use of decision trees, which reduces variance to a large extent.
-The reduction of variance increases accuracy, hence eliminating overfitting, which is a challenge to many predictive models.
+It increases the accuracy of models through decision trees, which reduces variance to a large extent.
+The reduction of variance increases accuracy, eliminating overfitting, which is a challenge to many predictive models.

 Bagging is classified into two types, i.e., bootstrapping and aggregation.
 Bootstrapping is a sampling technique where samples are derived from the whole population (set) using the replacement procedure.
 The sampling with replacement method helps make the selection procedure randomized.
 The base learning algorithm is run on the samples to complete the procedure.

 Aggregation in bagging is done to incorporate all possible outcomes of the prediction and randomize the outcome.
-Without aggregation, predictions will not be accurate, because all outcomes are not put into consideration.
-The aggregation is, therefore, based on the probability bootstrapping procedures or on the basis of all outcomes of the predictive models.
+Without aggregation, predictions will not be accurate because all outcomes are not put into consideration.
+Therefore, the aggregation is based on the probability bootstrapping procedures or on the basis of all outcomes of the predictive models.

 Bagging is advantageous since weak base learners are combined to form a single strong learner that is more stable than single learners.
 It also eliminates any variance, thereby reducing the overfitting of models.
 One limitation of bagging is that it is computationally expensive.
 Thus, it can lead to more bias in models when the proper procedure of bagging is ignored.

 Boosting is an ensemble technique that learns from previous predictor mistakes to make better predictions in the future.
 The technique combines several weak base learners to form one strong learner, thus significantly improving the predictability of models.
 Boosting works by arranging weak learners in a sequence, such that weak learners learn from the next learner in the sequence to create better predictive models.